RishPoria/RockPaperScissors/FinalProject/README.md

 ## Working of RockPaperScissors.py
 - Predefined modules - cv2, time, os, random
-- User defineds modules - HandTrackerModule as htm, fingercounter as fc
+- User defined modules - HandTrackerModule as htm, fingercounter as fc

 1. Webcam window with the name "Rock Paper Scissors" is started and two boxes are drawn - left for user and right for computer.
 2. FPS counter is constantly running in the bottom left corner of webcam window.